Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 21.31.48 UTC
+- WIB: Senin, 17 November 2025 22.31.59 UTC
-- WITA: Senin, 17 November 2025 22.31.48 UTC
+- WITA: Senin, 17 November 2025 23.31.59 UTC
-- WIT: Senin, 17 November 2025 23.31.48 UTC
+- WIT: Selasa, 18 November 2025 00.31.59 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: technology
+Kategori: nature